[gravityform id="8" ajax="true"]

 What Other Installations Can Claim PRCs?

-If you’re working in a residential or small commercial environment and upgrade the following technologies, you may be able to create an additional PRC rebate for each installation:
+If you’re working in a residential or small commercial environment and upgrade the following technologies, you may be able to create an additional PRC incentive for each installation:

 • Installation of a new high-efficiency pool pump